Nikovash/bitoreum-builder/README.md

 screen -S build
 ./build-bitoreum.sh
 ```
-Screen changed from automatic to manual usage, do to weird behavior on older Distros
+* Screen changed from automatic to manual usage, due to weird behavior on older Distros